lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 Below is a simplified version of our deployment process.
-Early on in the deployment pipeline assets are uploaded to S3, simply utilizing the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) to `aws s3 sync` the new assets to the target bucket.
+Early on in the deployment pipeline assets are uploaded to S3, utilizing the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) to `aws s3 sync` the new assets to the target bucket.

 <img alt="Deploying" src="https://user-images.githubusercontent.com/2250844/106201560-7956e700-616d-11eb-9f9d-a4b1345bcf41.png" />